hrubanj/webpage/_posts/2023-05-21-journeymans-guide-notes-on-sql-queries.markdown

 + avoid unnecessary conversions

 ### Indexes
 The treacherous nature of Snowflake indexes.
 Covered queries.
+Index hinting.
+Too many indexes.

 ### Experiment
+Sometimes, you improve your queries by just tweaking them with not concrete theory.
+The solution might come before its explanation.